The Top Sustainability Reporting Standards in 2023

 Number of participants: 50,000+

-Required for: EU companies with 500+ employees and/or that are publicly traded
+Required for: EU companies with 250+ employees or that are publicly traded, plus large international companies doing business in the EU starting in 2028

 Stakeholder audience: Regulators and other EU stakeholders